rse/gemstone-gen/README.md

 Gemstone
 ========

-This is the Gemstone Yeoman-based generator ("generator-gemstone").
+This is the Gemstone Yeoman-based generator (NPM: "generator-gemstone").